bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 cowsay -l
 ```
 2. Open 'awesome.sh' and edit the option after `-f` to be one of the other shape names from Step 1.
-3. Add the command `echo Done` below the animal command.
+3. Add the command `echo "Done"` below the animal command.
 4. Save the file.

 We're going to come back and use this file shortly.